Is English studies good value for money?

 costs and value for moneyEnglish studies (non-specific)

-Students often judge English studies poor value for money.
-Across National Student Survey (NSS) open-text comments on costs and value for money, 88.3% are negative with a sentiment index of −46.7, based on 5,994 comments (≈1.6% of all comments); full-time students account for 78.7% of these views and are especially critical.
-That category aggregates sector-wide perceptions of fees, extra spend and returns on investment, while English studies (non-specific) is the discipline grouping used for cross-provider comparisons.
-These sector signals frame the issues students raise below and guide where programmes can strengthen perceived value.
+Mostly not.
+Across National Student Survey (NSS) open-text comments, analysed using our NSS open-text analysis methodology, on costs and value for money, 88.3% are negative with a sentiment index of −46.7, based on 5,994 comments; full-time students account for 78.7% of those views and are especially critical.
+In English studies (non-specific), students often judge value through contact time, book costs, and whether discussion-led teaching survives disruption.
+The category captures sector-wide concerns about fees, extra spend and return on investment, while the subject grouping supports like-for-like comparisons across providers.
+These signals frame the pressure points below and show where programmes can improve perceived value fastest.

 Cost and value for money: where do costs feel misaligned with value in English studies?